 Numerical Methods.
 We focus on the underlying mathematical derivation and recast the physical model into a problem that can be solved using various numerical techniques.
-We first show how pivoting methods may be used to solve the contact LCP by estimating the index set of simulation variables.
-We then introduce the fixed point methods as framework for solving general non-linear models, and proceed to derive the PGS, SOR, and Jacobi methods which are a popular solvers for interactive computer graphics applications.
-Finally, we reformulate the problem of satisfying the contact conditions and equations of motion as a root search problem, providing the the basis for Newton-type methods, such as minimum-map and Fischer-Burmeister reformulations.
-We also cover aspects of the importance of proper preconditioning and regularization to achieve fast performance and robustness.
+First, pivoting methods are presented for solving the contact linear complementarity problem by estimating the index set of simulation variables.
+We then introduce the fixed-point methods as a framework for solving general non-linear models, and proceed to derive the projected Gauss Seidel, SOR, and Jacobi methods.
+Finally, we reformulate the problem of satisfying the contact conditions and equations of motion as a root finding problem, providing the basis for Newton-type methods, such as minimum-map and Fischer-Burmeister reformulations.
+The importance of preconditioning and regularization are also emphasized as a way to achieve performance and robustness.